Suryodaya27/cineLens/README.md

 **Parallel scene analysis** — Scene analysis (Ollama, 30-60s) starts immediately after image download and runs in a background thread while TMDB lookup, YOLO detection, and face matching happen on the main thread.
 Saves 10-15s of wall time.

 **Scene-context injection** — YOLO only knows 80 COCO classes and often misclassifies objects (gun → cell phone, armor → vehicle).
 The scene analysis result is injected into each object's vision prompt so the LLM can override YOLO's label.

+**Hybrid detection** — YOLO detects non-person objects (80 COCO classes).
+InsightFace detects faces directly on the full image — each face gets its own embedding without overlapping bounding boxes from nearby people.
+This split avoids the "two people in one crop" problem that YOLO-based person cropping causes in group shots.

 **Post-vision reclassification** — After the vision model describes each object, a keyword check moves misclassified items to the correct UI category (e.g. "Iron Man Armored Suit" moves from Vehicles to Other Objects).